jeetsukumaran/DendroPy/doc/source/programs/sumtrees.rst

 The support for the splits will be mapped onto one or more target trees either in terms of node labels or branch lengths.
 The target trees can be supplied by yourself, or, if no target trees are given, then a a *summary* tree can be constructed.
-This summary tree can be a Maximum Credibility Tree (i.e., a MCT, a tree that maximizes the product of the the clade posterior probabilities, also known as a Maximum Clade Credibility Tree or MCCT), the majority-rule clade consensus tree, or some other type.
+This summary tree can be a Maximum Clade Credibility Topology (i.e., MCCT, a topology that maximizes the product of the the clade posterior probabilities), the majority-rule clade consensus tree, or some other type.
 If a majority-rule consensus tree is selected, you have the option of specifying the minimum posterior probability or proportional frequency threshold for a clade to be included on the consensus tree.

 By default SumTrees will provide summaries of edge lengths (i.e., mean, median, standard deviation, range, 95% HPD, 5% and 95% quantiles, etc.) as special node comments.
 These can be visualized in `FigTree <http://tree.bio.ed.ac.uk/software/figtree/>`_ by, for example, checking "Node Labels", then selecting one of "length_mean", "length_median", "length_sd", "length_hpd95", etc.